jbcodeforce/shift_left_utils/docs/coding/test_harness.md

 The two test cases use different approaches to define the data: SQL and CSV files.
 This is a more flexible solution, so the tool can inject data, as csv rows.
 The csv data may come from an extract of kafka topic records.

-* Data engineers update the content of the insert statements and the validation statements.
+* Data engineers **update the content** of the insert statements and **the validation statements** to reflect business requirements.
 Once done, try unit testing with the command:
   ```sh
   shift_left table  run-unit-tests <table_name> --test-case-name test_<table_name>_1
   ```